Fast Facts

 • Diakon pregnancy services

-• Family reunification and preservation services (Bucks, Delaware and Lehigh counties, Pennsylvania)
+• Family reunification and preservation services

 • Wilderness-based team-building services for corporations, colleges and community organizations